JuliaDataScience/JuliaDataScience/contents/dataframes_performance.md

 ### Allocations

-Like we explained in @sec:function_bang functions that end with a bang `!` are a common pattern to denote functions that modify one or more of their arguments.
+Like we explained in @sec:function_bang, functions that end with a bang `!` are a common pattern to denote functions that modify one or more of their arguments.
 In the context of high performance Julia code, this *means* that **functions with `!` do not perform any sort of allocation**.
-They just change in place any object that we supply as arguments.
+They just change in-place one of the objects that we supply as arguments.

 Almost all the `DataFrames.jl` functions that we've seen so far have a \"`!` twin\".
 For example, `filter` has a non allocating `filter!`, `select` has `select!`, `subset` has `subset!`, and so on.
-Notice that these functions **do not** return a `DataFrame`, but instead they **alter** the `DataFrame` that they act upon.
+Notice that these functions **do not** return a new `DataFrame`, but instead they **alter** the `DataFrame` that they act upon.
 Additionally, there are some functions that do not have a `!` counterpart.
-For example, all the `join`s, by logical purposes, *cannot* be done without allocations.
+For example, all the `join`s, for technical reasons, *cannot* be done in-place.
 Thus, we don't have any `join!` functions in `DataFrames.jl`.

-If you want the highest speed and performance in your code you should definitely use the `!` functions instead of regular `DataFrames.jl` functions.
+If you want the highest speed and performance in your code, you should definitely use the `!` functions instead of regular `DataFrames.jl` functions.

 Let's go back to the example of the `select` function in the beginning of @sec:select.
 Here is the responses `DataFrame`: